imagineLife/big-site/content/mongo/aggregations/geonear.md

 performs geoqueries in a pipeline.
 must be the first stage in the pipe.
 can be used on sharded collections. `$near`, a find operation, cannot.
+When using 2dSperes, the distance is returned in meters.
+When using "legacy coordinates" instead of a 2d sphere, the distance is returned in radians.

 ## analysis of geonear args
 ```bash